Real-time visualisation supporting tumour treatment

 This technology combines high-resolution magnetic resonance imaging (MRI) techniques with extremely precise radiation therapy.
 This type of radiation therapy is called magnetic resonance image guided radiation therapy (MRIgRT).1 Speak to your doctor to find out if MRIgRT might be an option for you.

 The benefits of MRIgRT

-Real-time magnetic resonance imaging allows the MRIgRT to show the exact position and shape of the tumour during treatment, so it can target the tumour more precisely
+Real-time magnetic resonance imaging allows the MRIgRT to show the exact position and shape of the tumour during treatment, so it can target the tumour more precisely.1

 Greater control and precision

-With the MRIgRT if your tumour moves slightly, your treatment will pause until it comes back into position
+With the MRIgRT if your tumour moves slightly, your treatment will pause until it comes back into position.2

 Likely to reduce side effects

 Who can benefit from MRIgRT?

 MRIgRT is a promising treatment option for tumours that are located near other major organs where limiting damage to healthy tissue is paramount, or in organs that tend to move a lot – for example in the upper abdomen due to breathing.2

-This makes this technology a potential treatment option for a range of cancer types, due to its accuracy at targeting small tumours.
-It is also beneficial in the treatment of metastases, where cancer has spread to other parts of the body or if a patient requires repeated treatment to areas that have previously received radiation therapy.
+This makes this technology a potential treatment option for a range of cancer types.
+It is also beneficial in the treatment of metastases, where cancer has spread to other parts of the body.2

 What does MRIgRT treatment involve?

 Here is an outline of what to expect after your initial consultation and before, during and after your treatment.
 There are four stages to the process: your planning appointment, planning, treatment and follow-up.
 Before your first appointment, your care team will call you to explain any preparation instructions in advance of your appointments and to answer any questions.

-The appointment will last for two to three hours and will involve a magnetic resonance imaging (MRI) scan on the MRIgRT and a computed tomography (CT) scan.
+The appointment may last for two to three hours and will involve a magnetic resonance imaging (MRI) scan on the MRIgRT and a computed tomography (CT) scan.
 It will involve the following steps:

 - Your dedicated team will explain the process to you and will ask you to fill in a safety questionnaire